-- Funds from whatever source administered by the University for specific purposes have been properly applied to those purposes and managed in accordance with relevant legislation. - Funds provided by the OfS, UK Research and Innovation (including Research England), the Education and Skills Funding Agency and the Department for Education have been applied in accordance with the relevant terms and conditions. - The requirements of the OfS's Accounts Direction (OfS 2019.41) have been met. - We have nothing to report in respect of the following matters in relation to which the OfS requires us to report to you if, in our opinion: - The University's grant and fee income, as disclosed in the note to the accounts, has been materially misstated. - The University's expenditure on access and participation activities for the financial year has been materially misstated.
+- Funds from whatever source administered by the University for specific purposes have been properly applied to those purposes and managed in accordance with relevant legislation. - Funds provided by the OfS, UK Research and Innovation (including Research England), the Education and Skills Funding Agency and the Department for Education have been applied in accordance with the relevant terms and conditions - The requirements of the OfS's Accounts Direction (OfS 2019.41) have been met. - We have nothing to report in respect of the following matters in relation to which the OfS requires us to report to you if, in our opinion: - The University's grant and fee income, as disclosed in notes 1-3 to the accounts, has been materially misstated. - The University's expenditure on access and participation activities for the financial year, as has been disclosed in note 9b to the accounts, has been materially misstated.

-Responsibilities of the board
+Responsibilities of the Board of Governors

-As explained more fully in Statement of Responsibilities of the Board of Governors set out on pages 39-40, the board are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the board members determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of the Responsibilities of the Board of Governors, the Board of Governors (who are also the directors of the University for the purposes of company law) are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Board of Governors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the board is responsible for assessing the Group and the University's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the board either intend to liquidate the Group or the University or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Board of Governors are responsible for assessing the Group and the University's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Governors either intend to liquidate the Group or the University or to cease operations, or have no realistic alternative but to do so.